ba-st/Ansible/docs/PublishSubscribe.md

 ![Diagram of publish-subscribe](publish_subscribe.png)

-For this tutorial, you'll set up a logging system with two subscribers, one will receive the log messages and print them on the Transcript and the other one will open a toast indicating that a new log message arrived.
+In this tutorial, you'll set up a logging system with two subscribers, one will receive the log messages and print them on the Transcript and the other one will open a toast indicating that a new log message arrived.

 For more information on the pattern see [publish-subsribe](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html).